Venture Smith: Early life

-Despite paying the enemy what they had asked for, Saungm Furro's village was attacked by a force of 6,000 men.
+Despite paying the enemy what they had asked for, Saungm Furro's village was attacked by 6,000 men.
 Broteer, his family, and the entire village fled.
-On the way, Saungm Furro discovered a scouting party of the enemy and he discharged arrows at them.
+On the way, Saungm Furro discovered a scouting party of the enemy, and he discharged arrows at them.
 They were all soon captured.
 Saungm Furro was interrogated because the invaders knew that he had money.
 He was tortured to death for refusing to reveal the location of his money.
-This event stuck with Broteer for the rest of his life, "the shocking scene is to this day fresh in my mind, and I have often been overcome while thinking on it."
-The invaders forced the captives to march about 1,000 miles to Malagasco and the coast while at the same time the raiding force captured more Africans.
-In a turn of events, the captors are attacked and defeated by a local raiding party.
+This event stuck with Broteer for the rest of his life: "The shocking scene is to this day fresh in my mind, and I have often been overcome while thinking on it."
+The invaders forced the captives to march about 1,000 miles to Malagasco and the coast while, at the same time, the raiding force captured more Africans.
+A local raiding party attacked and defeated the captors in a turn of events.
 Instead of being set free, he remained in bondage and continued his journey toward the coast and eventually arrived at Anomabu.
 In the late spring of 1739, a slave ship carrying Smith sailed from Anomabo to Barbados with 260 captives and then to Rhode Island.
 On board, Broteer was purchased by Robinson Mumford of Rhode Island for four gallons of rum and a piece of calico and renamed "Venture."
-During the Middle Passage to Barbados a smallpox outbreak took the lives of 60 of his fellow captives.
+During the Middle Passage to Barbados, a smallpox outbreak took the lives of 60 of his fellow captives.
 While most of the surviving captives were sold in Barbados, he was brought to New England.